The EPFL Logic Synthesis Libraries: Acknowledgments

 \section{Acknowledgments}

 We like to thank Alan Mishchenko for inspiring this project.
 We also thank Luca Amar\`u for helpful discussions and code contributions.
-Finally, we thank all reviewers for their helpful comments.
-This research was supported by the EPFL Open Science Fund and the Swiss National Science Foundation (200021-169084 MAJesty).
+Finally, we thank Synopsys and all reviewers of previous versions of this paper.
+This research was supported by the EPFL Open Science Fund and the Swiss National Science Foundation (200021-169084 MAJesty, 200021-1920981 Supercool).